Speaking: Functional Language A2 - Lesson 5: Talking About Likes & Dislikes

 To show your strong feelings, you must put strong stress on the key word.

 • "I LOVE spicy food."
-(Stress LOVE to show a very strong, positive feeling).
+(Stress LOVE for a very positive feeling).

 • "I CAN'T STAND the traffic."
-(Stress CAN'T STAND to show a very strong, negative feeling).
+(Stress CAN'T STAND for a very negative feeling).

-This is a very important grammar rule.
-After most preference words and phrases, if you use a verb, it must be in the -ing form (the gerund).
+This is a very important rule!
+After these preference phrases, if you use another verb, it must be in the -ing form.

 Formula: [Preference Phrase] + [verb-ing]